Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Solution method

-Since our proposed model (\ref{stochastic_problem}) is an MILP model, one way to find the optimal solution is to adopt the solution methods designed for linear programs, such as the built-in Branch-and-Bound (B \& B) or cutting plane algorithms available in optimization softwares like GUROBI.
-Nevertheless, the quality of the obtained solution falls short of expectations when these methods are used to a numerical example based on a Beijing bus subnetwork that consists of two lines, and the gap is greater than 42\% even after a 10-hour computation.
+Since our proposed model (\ref{stochastic_problem}) is an MILP model, one way to find the optimal solution is to adopt the solution methods designed for linear programs, such as the built-in Branch-and-Bound or cutting-plane algorithms available in commercial softwares.
+Nevertheless, the quality of the obtained solution falls short of expectations when these methods are applied to a real-life instance based on a Beijing bus subnetwork that consists of two bidirectional lines, and the gap is greater than 42\% even after a 10-hour computation.

-Another approach is to decompose the complex model using Benders decomposition method or the integer L-shaped method.
+Another approach is to decompose the model using Benders decomposition method or the integer L-shaped method.
 Specifically, the integer L-shaped method is a powerful extension of the basic Benders decomposition approach, especially designed for addressing stochastic integer programming problems.
-In scenarios where there are binary first-stage variables and integer second-stage variables within a two-stage stochastic programming problem, the integer L-shaped method has proven to be remarkably effective.
+In problems where there are binary first-stage variables and integer second-stage variables within a two-stage stochastic program, the integer L-shaped method has proven to be remarkably effective.
 Recall that our model has an endogenous sequential solution property, i.e., the optimization of vehicle scheduling and dynamic capacity allocation can only be achieved if timetables are determined.
 Therefore, decomposing our problem and solving it with the integer L-shaped algorithm promises to improve the solution efficiency and solution quality.

-We denote $\Psi_{wait}^1=\sum\limits_{w\in\mathcal{W}}\sum\limits_{p\in\mathcal{P}_w}n_p\cdot\rho_w\cdot \varepsilon_1\cdot\vartheta^T\cdot \Psi_p^1(w)$ and $\Psi_{wait}^2(w)=\sum\limits_{p\in\mathcal{P}_w}\cdot n_p\cdot\rho_w \cdot\vartheta^T\cdot\varepsilon_2\cdot \Psi_p^2(w)$.
+We denote $\Psi_{wait}^1=\sum\limits_{w\in\mathcal{W}}\sum\limits_{p\in\mathcal{P}_w}n_p\cdot\rho_w\cdot \varepsilon_1\cdot\vartheta^T\cdot \Psi_p^1(w)$ and $\Psi_{wait}^2(w)=\sum\limits_{p\in\mathcal{P}_w} n_p\cdot\rho_w \cdot\vartheta^T\cdot\varepsilon_2\cdot \Psi_p^2(w)$.
 To implement the integer L-shaped method, we first reformulate the proposed model (\ref{stochastic_problem}) as follows:

-where $F(\mathbf{z},\bm{\chi},\bm{\zeta},\mathbf{x})$ is real-valued function of variables $\mathbf{z}$, $\bm{\chi}$, $\bm{\zeta}$, and $\mathbf{x}$, which can be formulated as follows:
+where $F(\mathbf{z},\bm{\chi}, \bm{\zeta})$ is real-valued function of variables $\mathbf{z}$, $\bm{\chi}$, and $\bm{\zeta}$, which can be formulated as follows: